 So, do you need planning permission for a garage?
 Your answer lies within this article.
-Not only that I will be answering questions like do you need planning permission for a brick garage?
-Do you need planning permission for a brick built garage?
-Do you need planning permission for a lean to garage?
+Not only that I will be answering questions like do you need planning permission for a brick-built garage?
+Do you need planning permission for a lean-to garage?
 Hope it will help you.

-Do I Need Building Regulations For A Garage?
+# Do You Need Building Regulations For A Garage?

 Building a new garage attached to your existing home will require building regulation approval.
 Though if the attached garage is open on at least two sides and is less than 30 square meters in floor area then you do not need any building regulation approval.
 Now if we talk about a detached garage then you do not need a building regulation approval under few conditions:

-- If the floor area of the garage is between 15 square meters to 30 square meters, also the should be at least 1 meter away from any boundary, or if it is constructed substantially of non-combustible materials.
+- If the floor area of the garage is between 15 square meters to 30 square meters, also should be at least 1 meter away from any boundary, or if it constructs substantially of non-combustible materials.

-One can build a garage without planning permission if their garage has a reasonable size that is the garage has to be less than 4 meters.
+One can build a garage without planning if their garage has a reasonable size that is the garage has to be less than 4 meters.
 Also, keep in mind that the garage cannot occupy half of the property around your original house.
-The garage must look almost the same from outside.
-There are still more exceptions where planning permission is required so it is better if you contact your local planning authority or visit the planning portal before taking any further steps.
+The garage must look almost the same from the outside.
+There are still more exceptions where planning permission require so it is better if you contact your local planning authority or visit the planning portal before taking any further steps.

-To apply and get planning permission for building a garage, you need to keep in mind some factors which your garage must have:
+To apply and get planning permission for building a garage, you need to keep in mind some factors that your garage must have:

-- The garage should not be used for living space.
-This means that it only should be used as parking space or storage which does not include beds or similar furniture that one uses for inhabitants.
-If anyone is planning for a garage conversion then obvious the first thing which will strike your mind is “do u need planning permission for a garage conversion?”.
+- The garage should not use for living space.
+This means that it only should use as parking space or storage which does not include beds or similar furniture that one uses for inhabitants.
+If anyone is planning for a garage conversion then obviously the first thing which will strike your mind is “do u need planning permission for a garage conversion?”.
 Well yes, you need separate planning permission for converting your garage.

 - The floor of the garage is less than 15 square meters if it is a detached garage.